Yemen timeline

 2010 October - Global terror alert after packages containing explosives originating in Yemen are intercepted on cargo planes bound for the US.

-2011 January - Tunisian street protests encourage similar demonstrations in other countries, including Yemen.
-President Saleh pledges not to extend his presidency in 2013 or to hand over to his son.

-2011 June - After months of mounting protests, President Saleh is injured in rocket attack and flown to Saudi Arabia, returning home in September.

-2011 September - US-born al-Qaeda leader Anwar al-Awlaki is assassinated by US forces.
+2011 September - US-born al-Qaeda leader in Yemen, Anwar al-Awlaki, is killed by US forces.

 Unity government, growing violence

-2011 November - President Saleh agrees to hand over power to his deputy, Abdrabbuh Mansour Hadi.
-Unity government including prime minister from opposition formed.
+2011 November - President Saleh agrees to hand over power to his deputy, Abdrabbuh Mansour Hadi, after months of protests.
+A unity government including prime minister from opposition formed.

-2012 February - Abdrabbuh Mansour Hadi inaugurated as president after uncontested elections.
+2012 February - Abdrabbuh Mansour Hadi inaugurated as president after uncontested elections, but is unable to counter al-Qaeda attacks in the capital as the year goes on.

-2012 September - Defence Minister Muhammad Nasir Ahmad survives car bomb attack in Sanaa that kills 11 people, a day after local al-Qaeda deputy head Said al-Shihri is reportedly dead in the south.

-2012 November - A Saudi diplomat and his bodyguard are shot dead in Sanaa.
-Security officials say the assailants, who opened fire on the diplomat's convoy, were dressed in police uniforms.

-2014 January - National Dialogue Conference winds up after ten months of deliberation, agreeing a document on which the new constitution will be based.

-2014 February - Presidential panel gives approval for Yemen to become a federation of six regions as part of its political transition.
+2014 February - Presidential panel gives approval for Yemen to become a federation of six regions, as part of a deal to accommodate Houthi and southern grievances.

-2014 July - Tribesmen blow up the country's largest oil pipeline, disrupting supplies from the interior to a Red Sea export terminal.

 2014 August - President Hadi sacks his cabinet and overturns a controversial fuel price rise following two weeks of anti-government protests in which Houthi rebels are heavily involved.

-Houthi takeover
+Houthi uprising

-2014 September - Houthi rebels take control of the most of capital Sanaa.
+2014 September - Houthi rebels seize control of the most of Sanaa and reject draft constitution proposed by government.

-2015 February - Houthis appoint presidential council to replace President Hadi, who flees to Aden southern stronghold.
+2015 February - Houthis appoint presidential council to replace President Hadi, who flees to his southern stronghold of Aden.

-2015 March - Islamic State carries out its first major attacks in Yemen - two suicide bombings targeting Shia mosques in Sanaa in which 137 people are killed.
+2015 March - Islamic State carries out its first major attacks in Yemen - two suicide bombings targeting Shia mosques in Sanaa, in which 137 people are killed.

-Houthi rebels start to advance towards southern Yemen.
-President Hadi flees Aden.

-Saudi-led coalition of Gulf Arab states launches air strikes against Houthi targets and imposes naval blockade.
+Civil war breaks out in earnest as Saudi-led coalition of mainly Gulf Arab states launches air strikes against Houthi targets and imposes naval blockade, in order to halt their advance on Aden.

-2015 June - Leader of Al-Qaeda in Arabian Peninsula, Nasser al-Wuhayshi, killed in US drone strike in Yemen.
+2015 June - Latest leader of al-Qaeda in Arabian Peninsula, Nasser al-Wuhayshi, is killed in a US drone strike in Yemen.

-2015 September - President Hadi returns to Aden after Saudi-backed government forces recapture the port city from Houthi forces and launch advance on Aden.

-2016 April - Start of UN-sponsored talks between the government on one side and Houthis and former President Saleh's General People's Congress (GPC) on the other.

 2016 May-June - Islamic State group claims responsibility for a number of attacks, including a suicide car bombing that killed at least 40 army recruits in Aden.